thornpuller/github-prototyper/README.md

 That stuff at the top of the file is called '[front matter](http://jekyllrb.com/docs/frontmatter/)' which is basically settings for your page, like chosing a template, as well as other options that may be available in a custom template (as a developer if you're not sure).
 Most commonly '`title`' allows you to set the text which appears in the tab (or top of) your browser.

-By the way, this is the '`plain`' HTML `layout`, which has not stylesheet at all.
+By the way, this is the '`plain`' HTML `layout`, which has a GitHub appearance.

 ## For developers…